AdobeDocs/experience-manager-65.pt-BR/help/release-notes/sp-release-notes.md

 >[!NOTE]
 >
->After installing the cumulative installer for Experience Manager Forms on JEE, install the latest Forms add-on package, delete the Forms add-on package from the `crx-repository\install` folder, and restart the server.
+>After installing the cumulative installer for Experience Manager Forms on JEE, install the latest Forms add-on package, delete the Forms add-on package from the `crx-repository\install` folder, and restart the server.-->

--->

 ### UberJar {#uber-jar}